 *With that kiss, Judas sealed his fate forever.

-The break that happens when a person who fully understands the work of God, partakes of His goodness, and tastes of His love….then rejects it….well, Hebrews says it best:
+The break that happens when a person who fully understands the work of God, partakes of His goodness, and tastes of His love….then rejects it….there is no return.

 Hebrews 6:4-6 “For it is impossible for those who were once enlightened, and have tasted the heavenly gift, and have become partakers of the Holy Spirit, and have tasted the good word of God and the powers of the age to come, if they fall away, to renew them again to repentance, since they crucify again for themselves the Son of God, and put Him to an open shame.”